Lorikw/wai-about-wai/_about/translating.md

 **To translate a WAI resource:**

-After you have completed the steps above and after you have received notification that the resources is ready to be translated, follow the steps below either in GitHub or via e-mail.
+After you have completed the steps above and after you have received notification that the resource is ready to be translated, follow the steps below either in GitHub or via e-mail.

 **_If you can use GitHub:_** {#git}